 In Helda, you can find resources produced by University of Helsinki researchers, teachers and students.
 Most of these resources are texts, but Helda also contains resources produced using presentation software as well as audio, image and video files.
 A large proportion of the main collections in Helda grow continuously with the addition of recent publications.
 In 2021 approximately 11,000 publications were added to the repository.
 Based on the type of content, Helda can be divided into the following main collections:

 Helda also contains collections and content maintained by partners outside the University of Helsinki.
-Such resources can be found in the Partner sub-repositories collection.
 The partners include the Finnish Meteorological Institute, Hanken School of Economics, the Finnish Food Authority (formerly Finnish Food Safety Authority Evira), the Social Insurance Institution of Finland (Kela), the National Land Survey of Finland, Finnish Environment Institute (Syke) and the Finnish Labour Heritage Association (Library of the Labour Movement).
 Helsinki University Library provides external customers with publication archive services, but is not responsible for the content of the collections.

 Helda resources can be found, for example, through the Helda interface, the Helsinki University Library’s Helka service or search engines.
 In addition, Helda resources have been harvested for inclusion in services that aggregate content from publication archives (e.g., OpenAIRE, CORE, BASE).